danijchan/cse15l-lab-reports/wk1LabReport.md

 [Click on Me!](https://sdacs.ucsd.edu/~icc/index.php)

 Else, open VS Code, and open a terminal.
 You can open a terminal by typing Ctrl or Command + `, or use the Terminal → New Terminal menu option.

+In the terminal you created, type, but replace the zz with your own account's letters:
+`ssh cs15lwi23zz@ieng6.ucsd.edu`